JosephViz/Scoping-phishing-using-Threat-Intel/README.md

 - Minor use of KQL queries in Azure

 ### Tools Used
-- ChatGPT/Claude for generating the emails, fake scenario, and organization
+- Minor use of AI: ChatGPT/Claude for generating the emails, fake scenario, organization, and Incident Response Report
 - source code editor (such as visual code) for analyzing email content & header
 - Threat Intelligence & Malware analysis platform (such as VirusTotal) to investigate domains & URLs
 - IP reputation & Threat Intelligence Platform (AbuseIPDB) to investigate IP addresses and reports